ivalitov/dto-generator/README.md

 ## Description

-DTO Generator is a Java library that makes it easy to get Java objects filled with random data generated according to given rules (configuration).
+DTO Generator is a Java library that makes it easy to get Java objects filled with random data generated according to given rules.

 There are various ways to provide configuration:
 - directly on the DTO fields via annotations ;